Cypress AI Skills

 Write component tests

-Write component tests for the CheckoutSummary component.
+/cypress-author Write component tests for the CheckoutSummary component.
 Review the current implementation before starting.
-The tests should verify it correctly render with an empty cart, shows a line item for each product, and disables the "Place order" button when stock is unavailable.
+The tests should verify it renders correctly with an empty cart, shows a line item for each product, and disables the "Place order" button when stock is unavailable.

 Fix a failing test